Cloud Archiving for GDPR Compliance, Data Backup, and the Right to Be Forgotten

 There continues to be a debate about the practicality of establishing a right to be forgotten (which amounts to an international human right) due in part to the breadth of the regulations, the potential costs to implement, and the many other issues left unaddressed.
 However, both the GDPR and CCPA are now law, and specific questions will need to be addressed in the courts.
 Until these issues are clarified, companies will need to decide if they are willing to “roll the dice” and leave requested PI to remain on backups indefinitely.

 So is the common practice of backing up servers and storage devices practical and still needed for disaster recovery?
 In limited circumstances, maybe.
 The traditional practice of backing up everything and shipping tapes offsite is error-prone, cost-prohibitive, inefficient, and leads to over-retention and increasing eDiscovery risk.
-Nevertheless, companies still do it—and in many cases—they keep backup tapes for 10+ years.
-Now with the introduction of privacy laws and the right to be forgotten, many are looking for new ways to protect their systems and data while also meeting the new privacy regulations.

-Three potential strategies for data backup solutions
+Three cloud-based strategies to replace data backup solutions

 Expert opinion is all over the place, but eventually the GDPR and CCPA regulatory authorities will have to address this issue of PI on backup tapes directly.
-In the meantime, companies should consider three potential strategies;
+In the meantime, companies should consider three potential strategies:

 - Ignore the issue until the regulatory agencies issue guidance while hoping your company does not receive a right to erasure request.